fredrik-j-lindberg/discord-social-bot/README.md

 ┣ 📂 interactionCreate - The event that we want to listen to ┃ ┣ 📂 listeners - Files in this dir are automatically picked up as listeners.
 ┃ ┃ ┣ 📜 commandRouter.ts - Listens to the events but only proceeds with command interactions
-┃ ┃ ┗ 📜 modalSubmitRouter.ts - Listens to the events but only proceeds with command interactions
+┃ ┃ ┗ 📜 modalSubmitRouter.ts - Listens to the events but only proceeds with modal submit interactions
 ┃ ┣ 📜 index.ts - Just exporting the event file for better looking imports
 ┃ ┗ 📜 interactionCreateEvent.ts - Hooks up all the listeners to the event and wraps them with basic error handling and logging.
 ```